 It takes all kinds ...

 Years ago, I remember watching Alan Keyes answer questions about his decision to run for President of the United States.
 I was intrigued, meaning I listened to the interview, and then changed the channel.
-Throughout the years, in the back of my mind, I held some admiration for Mr. Keyes political fortitude.
-He became a popular black...Read more »
+Throughout the years, in the back of my mind, I held some admiration for Mr. Keyes political fortitude....Read more »

 What does Hillary Clinton, in Asia for her first trip as secretary of state, gain from appearing on an MTV-like show called "Awesome"?
 At least, she looks like she's having fun.

 Mayor Bloomberg, with an eye fixed on more mayor-time, has a Flash-y and styling new campaign Web site.
 He's also looking for an volunteer or two.